 Good news – Many children do outgrow their allergies; however, it may depend on what the child is allergic to and the type of allergy they have.
 Most importantly, keep in mind that all children are different!

 Children with cow milk allergy (CMA) may be more likely to outgrow their allergies than their peanut or tree nut allergy buddies.
 One research study showed that 80% of kids diagnosed with a CMA will outgrow their allergy by 16 years of age1.
-More specifically, other research studies have found that about 45-50% of children outgrow CMA at one year, 60-75% at two years and 85-90% at three years.2,3
+More specifically, other research studies have found that about 45-50% of children outgrow CMA by one year, 60-75% by two years and 85-90% by three years.2,3

 Fortunately, the general consensus is that around 80% of children with cow milk allergy will outgrow it by 3-5 years of age5.
 Regular follow up by your medical specialist is important to re-test tolerance of cow milk protein.6